 A range of activities in 2018 sought to address fire risk.
 Fuel load reduction projects on Guam included removal of ladder fuels and widow makers, as well as installation of greenbelts and firebreaks.
 The Northern Mariana Islands also all had programs for public education and outreach, including school presentation programs.
 On Saipan, outreach included billboards, radio talk shows, and TV commercials.
 Rota continued maintenance of fire lanes and hydrants, and for the past two years has limited access to the most fire-prone area, resulting in a decrease of both ignitions and area burned.
 In March, the Department of Fire and Emergency Medical Services partnered with Tinian’s Department of Public Works to create fire breaks around residences vulnerable to wildfire.

 Thanks to Christine Camacho-Fejeran, Susan Cordell, Julian Dendy, JB Friday, and CNMI Department of Fire and Emergency Medical Services.
-Data: Guam Forestry & Soil Resources Division, Guam Fire Department, National Park Service, and US Forest Service.
+Data: Guam Forestry & Soil Resources Division, Guam Fire Department, National Park Service, Coral Reef Research Foundation, and US Forest Service.
 Analysis: Clay Trauernicht, University of Hawaii at Manoa Wildfire Extension.
 Layout & Design: Melissa Kunz, Hawaii Wildfie Management Organization.